commons-app/commons-app-documentation/Press-release-[Draft].md

 In version 2.0, you can:

-**Categorize your images much more easily.** The app will automatically offer category suggestions based on the location where the image was taken, and the title that you chose for your image.
+**Categorize your images much more easily.** The app will automatically offer category suggestions based on the location where the image was taken and the title that you chose for your image.

 **View nearby places that need images.** Browse nearby locations that need images so you can help Wikipedia to have images for all articles, and discover beautiful places close to you.